tbellisiv/clojure-emacs-cider-intro/docs/README.md

 # Disclaimer

+### My Background

 I am fairly new to Clojure development and the CIDER Emacs package.
+I would consider myself an "intermediate beginner" at Emacs, having used Emacs from mid-90's to the early 00's.
+I have returned to Emacs after a 13-year hiatus due largely to my interest in Clojure and other FP languages.

 Creating this presentation is as much a learning exercise for me much as I hope it is for the reader.

+### CIDER Version

 CIDER 0.14.0 is (or was) the version of the most recent stable release when this presentation was created.
-The reader will likely encounter differences in requirements (e.g. Emacs, Java nd Clojure versions), functionality and UI when using a version of CIDER other than 0.14.0.
+The reader will likely encounter differences in requirements (e.g. Emacs, Java sd Clojure versions), functionality and UI in subsequent CIDER versions.

 # Acknowledgements